Required Boat Equipment in Canada

 You are encouraged to add equipment to your boat for additional safety.

-least 4 m (13') above the water when operating in ship channels or offshore.
+A radar reflector should be 4 m (13') or more above the water (if possible) when operating in ship channels or offshore.
+Ships just can't see a pleasure boat on their radar.